-Zone 7 has never been impacted by a dam failure.
-However, there have been a total of 45 dam failures in California's history.
+Zone 7's service area has not been impacted by a dam failure.
+However, there have been a number of dam failures in California's history.
 Failures have occurred for a variety of reasons.
 According to the United States Bureau of Reclamation, overtopping accounts for 30 percent of all dam failures in the United States in the last 75 years.
 Other dams have failed due to specific shortcomings in the dam itself or an inadequate assessment of the surrounding geomorphologic characteristics.
 The first notable dam failure occurred in 1883 in Sierra County, while the most recent failure occurred in 1965.
-The greatest catastrophe relating to California dam failures was William Mulholland's infamous St. Francis Dam, which failed in 1928 and resulted in a major disaster.
+Another notable catastrophe relating to California dam failures was the St. Francis Dam, which failed in 1928 and resulted in a major disaster.
 Because of this failure and the exposure to potential risk to the general populace from a number of water storage dams in California, the Legislature in 1929 enacted legislation providing for supervision over non-federal dams in the State.
-Before the enactment of this legislation, either the State Engineer or the State Railroad Commission exercised State supervision over dams.
-This supervision was limited in scope and extended to less than half of the dams in the State.